hkandpal07/interview-topics/rest-vs-soap.md

 REST uses HTTP to have clients request resources from a server via a URL.
 An HTTP request will have following parts

-1. A Method (Verb) to define the nature of the request
+1. A Method (Verb) to define the nature of the request (GET, PUT, POST, PATCH, DELETE)
 2. An endpoint which specifies the resource that needs to be accessed.
 3. Headers
 4. Body